chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 $ legohdl get xor_gate -inst
 ```

 Copy and paste their outputted code into `comparator.vhd`, and connect signals accordingly.
-The final comparator architecture resemebles the following.
+The final comparator architecture resembles the following.

 ```VHDL
 architecture rtl of comparator is